-Two graduates are smiling brightly at graduation ceremony February 27th.
+Two graduates are smiling brightly at the graduation ceremony on February 27th.

 Memorial Rally for Kim Yang-moo

 A memorial rally for Kim, Yang-moo at HUFS.
 The Pan-Korea Alliance For Reunification (BomMinRyon) held a memorial rally for Kim Yang-moo remembering the first anniversary of his death on February 12, at Red Square in the Imun campus.
 Around one hundred students from both campuses came together and offered their sincere condolences to him.